Advanced Directive Policy

 Signing the Advance Directive Notice does not invalidate any current Health Care Directive or Health Care Power of Attorney.
 If you do not agree with this policy, your procedure will be rescheduled at another facility.

-Your surgeon may have a financial or ownership interest in Northern California Advanced Surgery Center.
-Questions regarding this matter may be directed to the facility administrator.
+Your surgeon may have a financial or ownership interest in Northern California Advanced Surgery Center, LP.
+Questions regarding the matter may be directed to the Clinical Director.

 You have the right to choose your provider and where your procedure is performed.
 For any questions or concerns, please feel free to contact your physician.